fledge-iot/fledge/docs/OMF.rst

 .. code-block:: console

    "OMFHint"  : { "datapoint" : [
-        { "name" : "voltage:, "number" : "float32", "uom" : "volt" } }
+        { "name" : "voltage:, "number" : "float32", "uom" : "volt" },
-        { "name" : "current:, "number" : "uint32", "uom" : "milliampere } }
+        { "name" : "current:, "number" : "uint32", "uom" : "milliampere }
         ]
+   }

-The example above attaches a number hint to both the volatage and current datapoints and to the current datapoint it assigns a unit of measure of miiliamepere, the unit of measure for the voltage is set to be volts.
+The example above attaches a number hint to both the volatage and current datapoints and to the current datapoint it assigns a unit of measure of milliamepere, the unit of measure for the voltage is set to be volts.

 Asset Framework Location Hint
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~